TusharKadam7671/TusharKadam7671/README.md

 <h1 align="center">Hi 👋, I'm Tushar</h1>
 <h3 align="center">A passionate JAVA Back-end Developer from India</h3>

-I'm Tushar Kadam and I'm a Back-|
-A passionate Backend developer, Dedicated to developing robust applications that interact with the Backend part of web applications.
+<h4 align="center">A passionate Backend developer, Dedicated to developing robust applications that interact with the Backend part of web applications.
 Collaborative team player, eager to work with interdisciplinary teams for organizational growth, with a passion for creating new products.
-Looking forward to starting the journey as a backend developer.
+Looking forward to starting the journey as a backend developer.</h4>

 <img align="right" alt="Coding" width="400" src="https://lyshtechnology.com/admin/assets/img/animation_images/developer.gif">